truenas/middleware/docs/userguide/freenas_intro.rst

 * SSSD was updated to `1.11.7 <https://fedorahosted.org/sssd/wiki/Releases/Notes-1.11.7>`_.

+* The driver for the Intel X710 10GbE adapter was added.

+* The mrsas(4) LSI MegaRAID driver was added.

+* Support for the MX-ES USB Drive by Mach Xtreme was added.

 * Man pages have been added and can be accessed from :ref:`Shell`.

 * LZ4 compression is used on the boot pool in order to increase space for boot environments.